 Anna is also an organizer with the annual Julia Louis-Dreyfest, a multi-venue music, arts, poetry, comedy, and craft festival hosted in downtown Billings, and has organized events for the annual High Plains Book Festival and Awards, celebrating the contemporary literary output of the American West.

-Active in the writing community, Anna is a member of the faculty at Montana State University Billings, teaches poetry to elementary school students through Arts Without Boundaries, and is an instructor for Big Sky Writing Workshops.
-She’s a Montana Slam Grand Champion and was named Best Spoken Word Artist by the Magic City Music Awards in 2012, 2014, 2015 and 2016.
-She’s performed spoken word poetry in several collaborative pieces, including a short act in Billings’ Fringe Festival fusing dance, slam poetry and street art and with Terpsichore Dance Company of Montana.
+An active performer in the Billings community, Anna holds the 2013 Montana Slam Grand Champion title, as well as the haunting honor of being the 2011 Walking Dead Poet Slam champ.
+She has been honored for Best Spoken Word Artist in Billings by the Magic City Music Awards in 2012, 2014, 2015, 2016, and 2019.
+She’s performed spoken word poetry in several collaborative pieces, including a short act in Billings’ Fringe Festival fusing dance, slam poetry and street art, as well as several poetic pieces for Terpsichore Dance Company of Montana.